-China is the country with the highest population and second largest economy with approx. $ 14 trillion in the world.
+China is the country with the highest population and second-largest economy with approx. $ 14 trillion in the world.
 China embarks on the fastest growing economy in the last 2 decades based on their mass production strategy with cheaper prices, led China to become the manufacturing hub of the world.
-However saturated domestic markets and changing geopolitical conditions with the rise of India given a pause to China’s momentum of growth in this decade of 2011 – 2020.
-In this quest of giving stimulus to the Chinese economy, president Xi Jinping has given an idea of “One Belt One Road (OBOR)” which was basically ultramodern blueprint of ancient “Silk route” which has connected East to West during the time of Han Dynasty.
-Later on, OBOR has been termed as Belt and Road Initiative (BRI) which has mainly 1 belt covers the landscape of China, middle east, central Asia to Europe and 1 maritime road moved from South China sea to pacific ocean to India ocean.
-BRI is a win-win formula for China and some of 65 partner countries which include the development of infrastructure, transportation and energy generation and movement.
-It looks like trading and supply chain initiative encapsulated with global strategic and geopolitical agendas of China to secure strategic resources and assets, get logistics and military access to strategic ports in partner countries and influencing them with the debt-trap model.
-Many powerful and globally important countries like Russia, USA, European Union and India have raised their concern about BRI for lack of transparency, debt trap for small countries and tool for China’s expansionist agenda.
-However, it is definitely China’s biggest supply chain game plan of the century which can help China to become next superpower if handled properly and if China fails to handle it then it will be “Black hole” for China’s and partner countries economy.
+However, saturated domestic markets and changing geopolitical conditions with the rise of India given a pause to China’s momentum of growth in this decade of 2011 – 2020.
+In this quest of giving stimulus to the Chinese economy, President Xi Jinping has given an idea of “One Belt One Road (OBOR)” which was basically an ultramodern blueprint of the ancient “Silk route” which has connected East to West during the time of Han Dynasty.
+Later on, OBOR has been termed as Belt and Road Initiative (BRI) which has mainly 1 belt that covers the landscape of China, the middle east, central Asia to Europe, and 1 maritime road moved from South China sea to the pacific ocean to India ocean.
+BRI is a win-win formula for China and some of 65 partner countries which include the development of infrastructure, transportation, and energy generation and movement.
+It looks like a trading and supply chain initiative encapsulated with global strategic and geopolitical agendas of China to secure strategic resources and assets, get logistics and military access to strategic ports in partner countries, and influencing them with the debt-trap model.
+Many powerful and globally important countries like Russia, the USA, European Union, and India have raised their concern about BRI for lack of transparency, debt trap for small countries, and tool for China’s expansionist agenda.
+However, it is definitely China’s biggest supply chain game plan of the century which can help China to become the next superpower if handled properly and if China fails to handle it then it will be a “Blackhole” for China’s and partner countries economy.

-In Chinese history, “Ancient silk route” has its own importance being a main vain for trade between East and West mainly include the trade of silk from China to Europe passing through far and middle east countries.
-It has its roots in 130 B.C. from the time of the Han Dynasty and was useful for nearly about 600 long years which helped China to expand its culture, knowledge and know-how across Europe and Asia.
-It was first of its kind inter-continental route which has given a boost to ancient supply chain and logistics functions.
-It has also opened the routes for political, economic and strategic relations between various countries and civilizations.
+In Chinese history, the “Ancient silk route” has its own importance being the main vein for trade between East and West mainly include the trade of silk from China to Europe passing through far and middle east countries.
+It has its roots in 130 B.C. from the time of the Han Dynasty and was useful for nearly about 600 long years which helped China to expand its culture, knowledge, and know-how across Europe and Asia.
+It was the first of its kind inter-continental route which has given a boost to ancient supply chain and logistics functions.
+It has also opened the routes for political, economic, and strategic relations between various countries and civilizations.

 Idea & Evolution